InteractiveAdvertisingBureau/ads-cert-openrtb3-verifier/openrtb-ads-cert-verification/README.md

 ### Cache

-Two more implementations are provided for VerificationService which support the use of caches such as JCache and Guava.
-The cache stores the Public Keys fetched from ads.cert files from different domains.
+We have also provided the functionality to fetch and cache the Public Keys for different domains.
+So that, one can save time during verification.
+Cache will expire after a preconfigured time (default 30 days).
+Two different cache implementations, using JCache and Guava, are provided for VerificationService.
 The corresponding classes are ``` VerificationServiceJCache ``` and ``` VerificationServiceGuavaCache ```.

 Additionally, default implementations for both caches are also provided.
 You can either use them or pass your own cache object to the constructor.